fahaniboi/Ind-Ass2/README.md

 The Bokeh Pass applies the CoC to the image and simulates the lens blur effect.
 It uses a disk shaped kernel with a configurable number of samples to create the blur effect.
 The kernel samples are based on the distance from the center of the disk, with closer samples having a greater impact on the final colour value.

+The Depth of Field Shader can be used for a lot of things but it is mainly used for creating a lens camera effect to your scene.
+The DoF effect can add realism and depth to your game by blurring out areas that are not in focus, creating a more cinematic look.
+However, using a depth of field shader can be computationally expensive and can slow down the rendering process.
+Therefore, it is importnat to not overuse this effect and only use it when necessary.